dart-lang/site-www/src/_guides/language/language-tour.md

     style="border: 1px solid #ccc;">
 </iframe>

 If the function contains only one statement, you can shorten it using arrow notation.
-Paste the following line into DartPad and click run to verify that it is functionally equivalent.
+Paste the following line into DartPad and click **Run** to verify that it is functionally equivalent.

 <?code-excerpt "misc/test/language_tour/functions_test.dart (anon-func)"?>
 {% prettify dart %}